gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-node.md

 ```

 The [TypeScript and Gatsby documentation](/docs/how-to/custom-configuration/typescript/#gatsby-nodets) shows how to set up a `gatsby-node` file in TypeScript.

+Read the [ES Modules (ESM) and Gatsby documentation](/docs/how-to/custom-configuration/es-modules/) if you don't want to use CommonJS syntax.

 ## Async vs. sync work